 Top Brands and Alternative Air Cleaning Methods | How Electronic Air Cleaners Work

 Honeywell is probably the most recognized name for electronic air cleaners.
-The Honeywell F300 fits into the duct work upstream from the air handler and removes up to 99% of particles in the air.
-It has a pref-filter, the electronic air cleaner cells, and a post filter giving it three stages of filtering for eliminating duct particles.
+The Honeywell F300 fits into the ductwork upstream from the air handler and removes up to 99% of particles in the air.
+It has a pref-filter, the electronic air cleaner cells, and a post-filter giving it three stages of filtering for eliminating duct particles.
 Honeywell claims the F300 will filter dust particles and other particulates down to 10 microns.
-How small is 10 microns?
-Quoting Honeywell, the dot in “i” in micron is about 400 microns so 10 microns is pretty small.
+How small are 10 microns?
+Quoting Honeywell, the dot in “i” in micron is about 400 microns, so 10 microns is pretty small.
 Furthermore, for extra protection and a proven method to kill viruses, bacteria and mold use the Honeywell ultra-violet air cleaner in conjunction with the Honeywell EAC.

 Aprilaire also makes electronic air cleaners.
 The model 5000 Aprilaire EAC even comes with a special control that typically mounts next to your heating and cooling thermostat.
 The control offers you the ability to change settings for the Aprilaire EAC and how it operates.
 The control also has a filter monitor that can be tailored to your use.
 Finally, you set the number of operating hours and the control will remind you when you need to clean the filters.

 The Aprilaire EAC works much the same way the Honeywell works described above.
 When its time to clean the filter you simply pop it out, wash it using recommended methods, and replace it.
 Simple as that except don’t forget ti turn the power off before removing the filtering media.